 Image source:

-Switzerland is globally recognized for its exemplary dairy products, playing a significant role in the international dairy market.
-The country's dairy sector is both advanced and well-regulated, combining a rich heritage with continuous innovation.
+Switzerland is renowned worldwide for its outstanding dairy products, contributing significantly to the global dairy market.
+The country's dairy sector is advanced and well-regulated, blending a rich heritage with ongoing innovation.

 Dairy Cattle and Milk Production

-Switzerland is home to approximately 550,000 dairy cattle, underpinning a sustainable and efficient dairy production system.
-The nation produces around 3.6 million tonnes of milk annually, showcasing the vitality of its dairy industry.
+Currently, Switzerland houses approximately 550,000 dairy cattle, supporting a sustainable and efficient dairy production system.
+The country produces around 3.6 million tonnes of milk annually, highlighting the robustness of its dairy industry.

 Milk Processing and Cheese Production

-The milk processing industry in Switzerland is highly developed, handling about 3.4 million tonnes of milk each year.
-Cheese production is particularly noteworthy, with approximately 190,000 tonnes of cheese being produced annually.
-The country is celebrated for its cheeses like Gruyère and Emmental.
+The milk processing sector in Switzerland is highly developed, processing about 3.4 million tonnes of milk each year.
+Cheese production stands out, with approximately 190,000 tonnes produced annually, and Swiss cheese varieties such as Gruyère and Emmental are celebrated globally.

 Milk Powder and Whey Production

-Besides dairy and cheese outputs, Switzerland produces approximately 60,000 tonnes of milk powder and 45,000 tonnes of whey annually, crucial for its export market.
+Beyond dairy products and cheese, Switzerland produces an estimated 60,000 tonnes of milk powder and 45,000 tonnes of whey annually, contributing significantly to its export market.

 Key Dairy Enterprises